jina/refactoring/outline.md

   * docco, kss, etc, an overview of what they are
   * vs manual creation
   * show example of comments in sass file w/ relevant HTML & generate one)
+* CYA: documentation
+  * inline comment documentation
+  * keep it up to date when you change your code.
+  * if you move files, change classnames that are referenced elsewhere
+  * if you make or change a mixin or helper, explain it, write instructions
+  * intructions for using mixins and extends
 * CYA: testing
   * how to test for changes/things that are broken after a refactor
   * diffux, phantom